-3. Assist Decision Making and Prediction
+3. Assist decision making and prediction

-Credit scoring for screening of loan applicants is another main application of ML systems.16 To develop a high-quality ML system for credit scoring of personal loans, it is crucial to collect a large volume of customers' personal data.
-For instance, financial institutions collaborate with IT service providers, which hold a broad range of customer data and have expertise in developing ML systems.
-For this case, the following processes are assumed (see Figure 4).
+Credit scoring for screening of loan applicants is another main application of ML systems.
+To develop a high-quality ML system for credit scoring of personal loans, it is

-16 Credit scoring services for personal loans are already being provided through web applications.
-The training data include data on various customers' attributes such as their characters, hobbies, and behavior
+16. Credit scoring services for personal loans are already being provided through web applications.
+The training data include data on various customers' attributes such as their characters, hobbies, and behavior patterns during web shopping, as well as their ages, incomes, and affiliations.
+These data are also input to the model during the prediction process.
+A credit score is generated on the basis of such information.